-Our Asian equity team, the Pacific Regional Group, which consists of 84 investment professionals, works closely with our Asian Fixed Income team of 22 investment professionals, all based in the region.
+Our equity team in Asia, the Emerging Markets and Asia Pacific Equities Team which consists of over 100 investment professionals based in the region, works closely with our Asian Fixed Income Team which has over 20 investment professionals based in Asia.
 The fund is managed with a bottom-up approach and a focus on sustainable income generation.

 J.P.
 Morgan Asset Management.
 There can be no assurances that the professionals currently employed by J.P.
 Morgan Asset Management will continue to be employed by J.P.
 Morgan Asset Management or that the past performance or success of any such professional serves as an indicator of such professional’s future performance or success.

 Our flexible, active asset allocation approach aims to give investors access to the most attractive sources of income from a wide range of asset classes.

 J.P.
 Morgan Asset Management.
 Shown for illustrative purposes only.
 Income figures for Treasuries reflect yield to maturity, which may include capital gains or losses for bonds not priced at face value.
 Data as of 29 May 2015.

 The portfolio allows a 25%–75% allocation in equities and fixed income and consists of approximately 200–400 holdings.

 J.P.
 Morgan Asset Management, as at 29 May 2015, updated monthly.
 The Fund is an actively managed portfolio, holdings, sector weights, allocations and leverage, as applicable are subject to change at the discretion of the Investment Manager without notice.

 Boost your income opportunities with annual and monthly distribution share classes.
 JPMorgan Asia Pacific Income A (mth) – USD class has achieved an annualized yield of 4.7%*.
 Please refer to the Dividend Payout History for the fund distributions.